Digital camera reviews: Features explained

 You can trial Which? today for £1 to find out which Best Buy cameras will deliver the features you need.

-If you're a keen photographer, you may want to consider a digital SLR camera, which can give better-quality images than ordinary digital cameras.
+If you're a keen photographer, you may want to consider a DSLR camera, which can give better-quality images than ordinary digital cameras.

-Check out our guide to buying the best digital SLR camera.
+Check out our guide to buying the best DSLR camera.

 If you're not keen on the bulkiness and expense of a DSLR, then a good alternative option is a bridge camera.
 Bridge cameras lie in between compact models and DSLRs.
 They offer larger zoom lenses and full manual controls, but they're smaller and cheaper than DSLRs.